bsdeducation/docker-ci-images/README.md

 ## Deploying new versions

 Use git tags to define the versions of the Docker image:
-`git tag -a node/v1 -m "Version 1 release"`
+`git tag -a build-deploy/v2 -m "install foobar"`

-Preferably, add the tag before you push the commit, but if you have already pushed the commit then use `git push origin node/v1`.
+Preferably, add the tag before you push the commit, but if you have already pushed the commit then use `git push origin build-deploy/v2`.